 TSP operates single NERC Control Area so that no market participant is afforded an economic advantage;

-TSP collects fixed cost of network and Day Ahead Unit Commitment costs by charging end-use consumers a Network Access Fee;
+TSP collects fixed cost of network by charging end-use consumers a Network Access Fee and the cost of day-ahead unit commitment costs from those who do not self-commit generation to meet their loads in the TSP’s day ahead process; [Note: Why collect unit commitment cost from access fee?
+This seems to imply that parties cannot self supply their own reserves and must take ancillary services from the RTO.
+Anyone should be allowed to self provide their reserves and generation.
+An advance commitment process could do this where parties who commit generation day-ahead do not pay for RTO acquired unit commitment as long as they meet their obligations.
+If a party has not self-supplied and does not commit generation, then the RTO deems that they have opted for RTO supplied reserves, it obtains the service and charges those who did not meet their own needs. ]

-TSP auctions initial rights to congested interfaces (rights can be sold in secondary market at opportunity cost) with revenues from auction paid to load.
+TSP auctions initial rights to congested interfaces (rights can be sold in secondary market at opportunity cost) with revenues from auction used to reduce load based access fees.

 CONCLUSION – PUSH PJM MODEL AS A BASELINE FOR ALL RTOs

 Enron should ask FERC to mandate that RTOs implement some baseline to ensure timeliness.
 The Commission can provide a powerful impetus for competition by directing that – except where specific circumstances warrant it – a simplified interim RTO design must be implemented across all regions that do not currently have a functioning wholesale market.
 The savings in time and costs of a more standardized approach could potentially far outweigh the benefits of a high level of customization.
 Enron should recommend to FERC that the PJM operating system be implemented as a baseline if an RTO has not offered FERC a complete proposal by December 15, 2001.
+[Note: Once LMP and financial rights are entrenched they will be nearly impossible to change.
+As a result the language above about the gas model will become largely moot.]

 The PJM operating system effectively eliminates the Native Load Exception and is acceptable politically.